 Rideau Canal National Historic Site

-Commemorative plaque: By the canal, under the Plaza Bridge, Ottawa, OntarioFootnote 1
+Commemorative plaque: by the canal, under the Plaza Bridge, Ottawa, OntarioFootnote 1

 The Rideau Canal